brettdavies/AiAiO/README.md

 ## Key Features with Cursor

-- **AI-Assisted Autocompletion:** Cursor not only leverages standard SourceKit completion but also provides AI-based suggestions that adapt to your project’s context.
+- **AI-Assisted Autocompletion:** Cursor not only leverages standard SourceKit completion but also provides AI-based suggestions that adapt to your project's context.
 This helps you write code faster and keeps your style intact.

 - **Inline Editing via CMD+K:** Quickly generate context-specific code or initiate refactorings by using an in-editor prompt.